sdsddsd1/mywayland/README.md

 SDL games Crispy Doom, Doomretro and Xonotic working well.
 Sauerbraten does not work.
 Tests done with Intel graphics.
 Eudev dependency for Wlroots!
 Sway/hikari are build with suid bit.
-This seems to be commonly used next to elogind, but it´s not considered 100% ideal.
+This seems to be commonly used next to elogind but
+this is not considered 100% ideal.
 The capability method got abandoned because of questionable security.
 If you have ideas on how to improve the situation, get in touch.
 ```